kuiyuanc/ai-capstone-project-1/README.md

 ## Dataset Composition
 The dataset includes images categorized by content type (human-authored vs. AI-generated) and image type (photo vs. illustration).
 Each combination contains **600 images**, but some of them are duplicated.
-The images corresponding to the metadata rows are stored in the `pixabay` directory, with each image named according to its unique ID (`<ID>.jpg`).
+The images corresponding to the metadata rows are stored in the `pixabay/` directory, with each image named according to its unique ID (`<ID>.jpg`).

 ### **Breakdown**
 - **Content Types**: